Homemade Dumplings

 But if you’re here for JUST an Old Fashioned Dumpling Recipe and you’ve got the soup part under control well then you’re in the RIGHT PLACE!

 Now it may seem that these dumplings don’t have a lot of seasonings and you’re right but remember they’re steamed in a super flavorful soup so they’re soaking up all that flavor.
 And they do need a sprinkle of salt and pepper on top of them before you steam them, a sprinkle of fresh parsley is always nice too.
-The flavor can’t be beaten!
+The flavor can’t be beat!

 bowl of homemade dumplings